Syllabus

 Paper reviews

 For most papers that we read in the class, students must submit a review of each paper.
 These will be used to drive discussion of the paper during class – we cannot discuss what we do not read!
 Each review should consist of two parts: (1) a paragraph with key takeaways gleaned from the paper; (2) a few questions on topics that merit deep-dive discussion, or clarification.
 Note that part (1) should almost certainly not be complete (i.e., not an at-a-distance summary) but rather should be used to set up sufficient context and justification for the questions in part (2).
 Doing so ensures the questions are not surface-level, but rather are thought-through and engaging.
 You are writing a review, which means I want to see your opinion and your evidence for it.
-Reviews are due 3pm the day before the class, to avoid a late penalty of 20%.
-Reviews are graded on a score of 1-5, where
+Reviews are due at midnight the day before the class, to avoid a late penalty of 20%.
+Reviews are graded on a score of 0-5, where

 • 0: missing or showing no evidence of having read the paper